Statement concerning adult social care funding

 Find out what the adult social care element of council tax is used for.

-This started in 2016 and is a government requirement that this precept is shown as a separate line on the bill with an amount that is the total for this additional precept rather than the total spend on adult social care.
+This started in 2016 and it is a government requirement that this precept is shown as a separate line on the bill with an amount that is the total for this additional precept, rather than the total spend on adult social care.

-The 3% increase shown on the bill is an increase on the whole Kent County Council (KCC) amount which results in a total KCC increase of 2.995% (or 3.0% when rounded to one whole decimal place).
+The 3% increase shown on the bill is an increase on the whole Kent County Council (KCC) amount, which results in a total KCC increase of 2.998% (or 3.0% when rounded to one decimal place).

 2023/2024